Bačka Topola

-Bačka Topola (Бачка Топола, [bâːtʃkaː topǒla]; Topolya, [ˈtopojɒ]) is a town and municipality located in the North Bačka District of the autonomous province of Vojvodina, Serbia.
-The municipality is composed of 23 local communities and has a population of 33,321, while the town itself has 14,573 inhabitants.
+Bačka Topola (Бачка Топола, [bâːtʃkaː topǒla]; Topolya, [ˈtopojɒ]) is a town and municipality located in the North Bačka District, Vojvodina, Serbia.
+The municipality is composed of 23 local communities and, according to the 2022 census, has population of 26,228 while the town itself has 11,930 inhabitants.
+Four official languages are used in the municipality: Serbian, Hungarian, Rusyn, and Slovak.

 Name

 The name of the town is derived from the Serbian word topola (топола) ("poplar" in English).
 The first part of the name of the town was given to designate its location in the region of Bačka in contrast to places with similar names, like Topola in Šumadija or Banatska Topola in Banat.

 History

 The town was mentioned first in 1462 under name Fibaych.
-This settlement was destroyed in the 16th century and new smaller settlement was later built at its location.
+This settlement was a part of the Kingdom of Hungary, and was inhabited by Hungarians in the middle ages.
+The village was destroyed in the 16th century and new smaller settlement was later built at its location.
 Name Topola was first recorded in 1543, while according to the Ottoman defters from 1580, 1582, and 1590, it was mentioned as a village, whose population numbered between 21 and 23 houses.
-In this time, the inhabitants of the settlement were Serbs.
+At this time, the inhabitants of the settlement were Serbs.
 In 1704, Topola was destroyed by kuruc rebels.

 In 1731, Topola was mentioned as an uninhabited heath.
 In 1750, the new settlement was founded at this location and 200 Hungarian and Slovak families arrived here from Upper Hungary.
+The period of historical improvement starts in 1803 with the arrival of Krai family, who built their castle, planted a park, and bred horses and greyhounds.
+The development was abruptly interrupted by the upheaval of 1849.
+In the late 19th century the town recovered, and the prominent Church of the Immaculate Virgin Mary was completed in 1906.

 It was a district center in Bács-Bodrog County as "Topolya" until 1918, when it became part of Kingdom of Serbs, Croats and Slovenes (renamed to Yugoslavia in 1929).
 It was part of Yugoslavia until 1991, with the exception of Hungarian occupation between 1941 and 1944 during World War II.